International Economics, Banking and Finance (MSc)

 Applications will be considered from recent graduates with an Honours degree from an approved university or those with a similar level of qualification gained by other methods.
 Non-graduates with approved professional qualifications or work experience may also be considered under certain circumstances.

-Applicants whose first language is not English will be required to pass either IELTS/TOEFL exams, obtaining a minimum score of IELTS band 6.5 with a subscore of 6.0 in each paper, or 570 in TOEFL (230 for computer-based marking).
+Applicants whose first language is not English will be required to pass an IELTS exam, obtaining a minimum score of 6.5 with a minimum of 5.5 in each sub score.

 Next intake: September each year